LEBANON, Tenn. - A Lebanon man charged with murder in the package-bomb deaths of his in-laws has an Oct. 28 trial date.

 A package bomb exploded at the Setzers' house on Feb.
 10, killing 74-year-old Jon Setzer, a retired lawyer.
 Seventy-two-year-old Marion Setzer later died at a Nashville hospital from her injuries.

-Parker's pastor, Kevin Ulmet, has said that before Parker's arrest, he sat for hours at Marion Setzer's bedside, along with her children.
+Parker's pastor, Kevin Ulmet, has said that before Parker's arrest he sat for hours at Marion Setzer's bedside.

 ATLANTA - A Fannin County educator is among 10 finalists for Georgia Teacher of the Year.

 State schools Superintendent John Barge said Monday it was a "very impressive group" of teachers who made the top 10 out of 156 nominees.